Bang Bang Shrimp is a popular appetizer at both Bonefish Grill and The Cheesecake Factory. It’s surprisingly easy to make and totally delicious.

 I find that using either buttermilk or an egg white to “wet” the shrimp before coating work well in this recipe.
 Today, I used an egg white.
 Using Potato Starch instead of flour in this recipe makes this Gluten Free!

-Add the sauce ingredients to a small bowl.
-If you want a spicier sauce, add more than is recommended.
-The recipe as written, is for a very mild spice.
+Add the Mayo, Garlic Chili and Sweet Chili Sauce ingredients to a small bowl.
+If you want a spicier sauce, add more Garlic Chili than is recommended.
+The recipe as written, is for a very mild spice factor.

 Whisk it up well and adjust the heat here.
 Set it aside, as once the oil gets hot, the shrimp will cook really fast.